 Where can I find your Extended Break camps?

-Extended Break Camp is not available for PEAK students.
+Unfortunately, Extended Break Camps are not available for PEAK students.

 What about weather delays and closings?